Pranay-Patil2006/pranay_chip/README.md

 Microprocessor: Only the CPU core; needs external memory and peripherals to work.
 More powerful and flexible, used in PCs and complex systems.

+We explain the entire concept using a green block as an overview but focus specifically on the blue block, which represents the processor core.
+The RTL code is converted into basic gates like AND, OR, and flip-flops.
+At this stage, there are no high-level constructs like if statements left—only transistors and metal layers remain, representing the physical hardware.
+This process creates a GDSII file, which contains all the layout information needed by the chip fabricator.
+Before sending the design to the factory, the GDSII file goes through important checks called DRC (Design Rule Check) and LVS (Layout Versus Schematic) to make sure everything is correct.
+Once it passes these checks, the design is sent to the factory in a step called tape out.
+After manufacturing, the factory sends back the physical chips, a stage known as tape in.
+Then, peripherals are connected and data is transferred onto the chip to program it.
+The chip produces an output which we compare with previous expected outputs to confirm everything works correctly.
+This entire process, including testing and production, typically takes about 14 months.
+The processors we build run at speeds between 100 MHz and 130 MHz.
+Interestingly, the original Arduino used a RISC-V chip.

 # Task 2
 ## magic